 - Clearly defining roles and responsibilities for every person working on the project; when expectations are clear, team members tend to do better, more focused work

-- Prioritizing work and increasing billable hours with flexible scheduling capabilities
+- Prioritizing work and increasing the tasks that fall under how you define billable hours with flexible scheduling capabilities

 - Boosting performance rates by facilitating open communication between team members, managers, and stakeholders